sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 The funtional safety level of a system is evaluated with a figure of merit, known as **SIL** (Safety Integrity Level):

+**FAIL-SAFE DESIGN** Is an engineering design practice that makes a system to respond the minimun damage in the event of a failure.

 **SECURITY**: Is the propierty of a system that evaluates its ability to deal with malicious actions or attacks.

 Take into account, that there is a significative difference between the concepts of safety and security, both terms account protection against a damage, but security implies a malicious or intended action to do a damage, while safety relates to an unintended situation.